compsocialscience/summer-institute/2022/duke/pre_arrival.md

 ## Office hours

-The SICSS-XXXXX [TAs](https://sicss.io/2021/duke/people#teaching_assistants) will host weekly office hours in the SICSS 2022 Slack.
+The SICSS-Duke [TAs](https://sicss.io/2021/duke/people#teaching_assistants) will host weekly office hours in the SICSS 2022 Slack.
 You can find information about the office hours in the SICSS 2022 Slack channel #pre-office-hours.
 If you are not able to attend during the regularly scheduled office hours or have any questions about office hours, please contact one of the [TAs](https://sicss.io/2021/princeton/people#teaching_assistants).